jiahao42/MeggyJava-Compiler/README.md

 * Problem about the original Compiler

-There is 26 registers in total (r0 - r25), which means a method can have at most 13 parameters (including `this`), but the orginal compiler doesn't check it.
+There are 26 registers in total (r0 - r25), which means a method can have at most 13 parameters (including `this`), but the orginal compiler doesn't check it.

 Giving the following code